The new website address is https://50pd.uk

 We cannot tell you when we will be open again.

 The whole point and purpose of the drop-in project is real-world social inclusion — explicitly counteracting the social distancing of the virtual world.
-But now we have to counteract the really serious effects of social distancing implied by the COVID-19 crisis.
+But now we have to counteract the really serious effects of COVID-19 social distancing.

-So we are going to fast-forward existing plans to offer an online drop-in and online learning to older people who are isolated at home.
+So we are fast-forwarding existing plans to offer an online drop-in and online learning to older people who are isolated at home.
 That might be all of us soon.

 Many of you already have the basic resource — a GSuite account.
 More than 100 people have email accounts at seniors.org.uk, bold.org.uk, szs.net or agewell.org.uk.
 Those are all GSuite accounts, and they all provide immediate access to an online meeting room app named Meet.
 We could add about 450 more, and it’s all free for us.

 If you have a smartphone, tablet, laptop, or a desktop computer that is not too old — and an Internet connection at home, you should be able to use GSuite Meet.
 We expect that many of you will need help while you are using it, so we will recruit volunteers to join the sessions.

 The online drop-ins will be group events, not conversations between 2 people — so you can expect to see familiar faces and hear familiar voices.

 We still have many details to work out, and we still don’t know how we can include digital beginners and people with no Internet at home.